beau-seidon/TinyMIDI2CV/README.md

 You can paste the contents of [main.cpp](./software/goMIDI2CV/src/main.cpp) into the ArduinoIDE and directly follow the instructions on that site to load it to your chip.
 Or if you prefer VSCode with PlatformIO, you can use the settings in this repo's [platform.ini](./software/goMIDI2CV/platform.ini) file to program the ATTiny85 using an Uno as an ISP.
 You may need to change some of those parameters if you use a different programmer.
+Also you can now download the pre-compiled firmware.hex and load using ISP.

 Notice, that site doesn't explain how to set the fuse bits before flashing the firmware, but I included a [text file](./software/attiny85%20fuse%20settings.txt) with brief instructions on this, and the relevant terminal commands (for Windows).